Chapter Four: The Player Turn

 will concede that less violent Actions are sometimes called

 for in order to set up better attacks later.

 Minifigs are clumsy

 and easily distracted, and Actions are rarely automatic successes.
 Each Action is given a Use rating describing its relative difficulty.
 Except for the most trivial types of Action, a minifig attempting an Action must

-make a Skill Roll, rolling the die in his Skill rating to see if his attempt succeeds.
-If his Skill
+make an Action Roll, rolling his Action die to see if his attempt succeeds.
+If his Action

 Roll is equal to or higher than the Action's Use rating, then the Action is a success.

 If it's lower, the Action fails, and the minifig suffers whatever